bchilton9/Duplicacy-Pushover-Notification/README.md

 https://yourdomain.com/dup2push/duplicacy-report.php
 ```

-✅ You may uncheck "Send report on failure" to get success notifications too.
+✅ You may check "Send report on failure" to get failed notifications too.

 ---